opnfv/functest/docs/testing/user/configguide/configguide.rst

   |         api_check          |     functest     |     healthcheck     |      04:57       |      PASS      |
   |     snaps_health_check     |     functest     |     healthcheck     |      00:51       |      PASS      |
   +----------------------------+------------------+---------------------+------------------+----------------+
+  NOTE: the duration is a reference and it might vary depending on your SUT.

 Testing smoke suite
 -------------------